Lion's Mane - Fresh 500g

 When fresh mushrooms are marked "Sold Out", there are none available for our next Wednesday delivery run.
 You can still contact us to order them for a different date.

 Lion’s Mane has a longer fridge life than most gourmet mushrooms, lasting 2-3 weeks and sometimes longer.
 It will yellow over time but remain edible.
-We don't recommend washing our mushrooms before cooking them - they are always clean and pesticides are never used in our grow rooms.
-They are grown using W.A.
-Eucalyptus, barley and rain water.

 Eating whole, fresh Lion’s Mane is the best way to enjoy its health benefits but it should not be consumed raw.
 Thorough cooking breaks down the tough cell walls and allows our bodies to digest them properly.
 Mushrooms are amazing little chemical factories which produce a staggering variety of compounds which work in harmony to produce their effects and wholefoods are superior.
 Alcohol extraction processes are not necessary, particularly for culinary mushrooms like Lion’s Mane.
 They have also been consumed as tea for thousands of years.